gdborton/webpack-parallel-uglify-plugin/README.md

   plugins: [
     new ParallelUglifyPlugin({
       cacheDir, // Optional absolute path to use as a cache.
-If not provided, caching will not be used.
+If not provided, caching will not be used. workerCount, // Optional int.
+Number of workers to run uglify.
+Defaults to num of cpus - 1 or asset count (whichever is smaller)
       uglifyJS: {
         // These pass straight through to uglify.
       },